peopleware/net-ppwcode-vernacular-exceptions/README.md

 added for this purpose.

 Before executing regular [psake] tasks, the environment must first be initialized.
-To do this, open a PowerShell prompt, and execute the following in the root folder of the source.
+To do this, open a PowerShell prompt, and execute the following in `src\`.

     .\init-psake.ps1